ElsevierDev/elsapy/README.md

-# myElsClient
+# elsapy

-A client library for use with api.elsevier.com.
+A client library written in Python for use with api.elsevier.com.